Computer & Electronic Resource Policy

 Further, the user agrees to follow proper etiquette on non-Wilkes systems and networks.
 Information regarding etiquette is available through system administrators and through specific individual networks.

 The user agrees never to knowingly attempt to transmit, or cause to be transmitted, any message in which the origination is deliberately misleading (except for those outside services which may conceal identities as part of the service).
-The user agrees that, in the unlikely event that someone does transmit, or cause to be transmitted, a message that is inconsistent with an environment conducive to learning or with a misleading origination, the person who performed the transmission will be solely accountable for the message, not Wilkes University, which is acting solely as the information carrier.
+The user agrees that, in the unlikely event that someone does transmit, or cause to be transmitted, a message that is inconsistent with an environment conducive to learning or with a misleading origination, the person who performed the transmission will be solely accountable for the message, not Wilkes University, which is acting solely as the information carrier. - An environment free of illegal or malicious acts.
+The user agrees never to use a University

-3. A secure environment.
-Any user who finds a possible security lapse on any system is obliged to report it to the system administrators including Information Technology Services.
+- A secure environment.
+Any user who finds a possible security lapse on any system is

 Knowledge of passwords or of loopholes in computer security systems shall not be used to damage computing resources, obtain extra resources, take resources from another user, gain unauthorized access to resources or otherwise make use of computing resources for which proper authorization has not been given.